Tencent/Hippy/docs/en-us/hippy-react/components.md

 * Attributes meaning of breakStrategy:
   * `simple`(default value): strategy indicating simple line breaking, automatic hyphens are not added, and modifying text generally doesn't affect the layout before it (which yields a more consistent user experience when editing), but layout may not be the highest quality;
   * `high_quality`: strategy indicating high quality line breaking, including automatic hyphenation and doing whole-paragraph optimization of line breaks;
-  * `blanced`: strategy indicating balanced line breaking, the breaks are chosen to make all lines as close to the same length as possible, including automatic hyphenation.
+  * `balanced`: strategy indicating balanced line breaking, the breaks are chosen to make all lines as close to the same length as possible, including automatic hyphenation.

 ## Methods